Your AI Content Has a People Problem

 The Efficiency Win Is Real.
 So Is the Trust Risk.

 AI tools genuinely do deliver on speed and scale.
 For lean teams trying to keep up with content demands, that's not a small thing.
-But efficiency and trust don't always move in the same direction.
+But efficiency and trust don't always move in the same direction — and avoiding AI slop requires more than just running a spell check at the end.

 A 2025 study found that while employees were generally fine with AI handling routine messages, only 40% found AI-generated praise or feedback to be sincere.
 Think about that for a second.
 More than half of employees, when receiving feedback that was written by AI, didn't believe it.
 If you're using AI to write performance reviews, recognition messages, or anything that's supposed to feel personal, you may be producing content that actively works against you.